ehhong/identityexploration/about.md

   alt: "read"
 ---
 ### hi, welcome!
 This is a personal project on identity in Asian American communities at Harvard.
-Over the fall of 2018, I collected interviews from 15 members of the Harvard Asian American community.
+Over the fall of 2018, I conducted interviews of 15 individuals from the Harvard Asian American community.
 Since then, I’ve compiled and illustrated their stories to convey how they see themselves to you.
 <p></p>
 For too long, Asian Americans have been told that their stories don’t matter.
 This is a small attempt to change that narrative.